vitr/fend007-Datepicker-for-Bootstrap/README.md

 !!!ATTENTION!!!ATTENZIONE!!!ACHTUNG!!!

 This is the fork from the forked bootstrap-datepicker repo by Aymkdn (https://github.com/Aymkdn/Datepicker-for-Bootstrap).
 I've added isValidDate function to it.
-Please, read the following comments by Aymkdn.
+DEMO: http://vitr.github.io/Datepicker-for-Bootstrap/ Please, read the following comments by Aymkdn.